-EU Member states must publish lists of approved establishments, each corresponding to a different food sector.
-In Scotland, Local Authorities are responsible for approving premises which handle collagen, dairy, live bi-valve molluscs and fishery products.
+In the UK authorities have to approve establishments that handle, prepare or produce products of animal origin, according to Retained Regulation 853/2004 and publish lists of these approved establishments, each corresponding to a different food sector.
+In Scotland, Local Authorities are responsible for approving establishments which handle collagen, dairy, live bi-valve molluscs and fishery products.

 Please note that where an approval number is shown on one of these lists without a two-letter prefix, that establishment is approved by Food Standards Scotland rather than a Local Authority.

-For lists of Approved Premises in the rest of the UK, please visit food.gov.uk
+For lists of Approved Establishments in the rest of the UK, please visit food.gov.uk.